guilchaves/guilchaves/README.md

 ### _Hello there_!
 I'm _Guilherme Chaves_, a web developer based in Sao Paulo, Brazil.

-* 👨‍💻 I'm a professional Web Developer working at [_FlipOn_](https://flipon.app/) using React, React Native and Django.
+* 👨‍💻 I'm a professional Software Engineer working at [_FlipOn_](https://flipon.app/) using React, React Native and Django.
 * 👨‍🎓 I have a _Technologist Degree_ in _Systems Analysis and Development_ from [_Mackenzie Presbyterian University_](https://www.mackenzie.br/en/universidade/coi/institutional/about-upm).
 * 🎓 Also have a _Bachelor's Degree_ in _Language and Literature with qualification in Portuguese and German_ from the [University of Sao Paulo](https://www5.usp.br/#english).
 * 🌾 I've worked as a Brewer at [_Cervejaria Zev_](https://www.cervejariazev.com.br/).